Early Literacy Skills

 • Read every day.

-Elevated Baby (6-12 Months) Print Awareness includes know that print has meaning, knowing how to handle a books, being able to follow the words on a page, and noticing print all around.
+Print Awareness includes know that print has meaning, knowing how to handle a books, being able to follow the words on a page, and noticing print all around.

 • Run your fingers under the words as you read